wzhang970201/BA886_Captone_project_Team6/README.md

 <!-- STORYLINE -->
 ## Storyline

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).
+See the [storyline](https://github.com/storyline_example) that within our git-hub folder.